pythonbyexample/PBE/tutorial/versi.rst

 --------------

-Player's input is simply the location of the new piece; the logic of the main loop is complicated a bit by the fact that a player may have no valid moves available in which case the other player continues to make moves until the first player can move again or the game ends, so the transfer of turns needs to be handled explicitly.
+Player's input is simply the location of the new piece; the logic of the main loop is complicated a bit by the fact that a player may have no valid moves available, in which case the other player continues to make moves until the first player can either move again or the game ends; for this reason, the transfer of turns needs to be handled explicitly.

 The Player can always quit the game by entering the 'q' command.